-ENVR2018 Environmental Assessment and Contaminants in the Environment 56.0 Hours review environmental assessment legislation and use case studies to illustrate ecological complexity to develop skills to assess and mitigate the impacts of various projects.
+ENVR2018 Environmental Assessment and Contaminants in the Environment 56.0 Hours

+This course examines the nature and behaviour of environmental contaminants and practices used in the protection and conservation of water and land.
+Students will review environmental assessment legislation and use case studies to illustrate ecological complexity while developing skills to assess and mitigate the impacts of various projects.
 Students will prepare environmental assessment reports based on field investigations.
-Site remediation techniques and Record of Site Condition requirements will be examined.
+Site remediation techniques and Record of Site Condition requirements are also examined.